I Just Don't Have the Heart: Critical reception

+Initial reviews

 David Giles of Music Week gave a negative review of "I Just Don't Have the Heart", saying: "Cliff crashes to earth with a bump and teams up with SAW.
 The result is a standard SAW somp, putting one of pop's great legends on a level with Sonia".
 A review of Richard's Stronger in the same magazine considered the song as the "worst" track of the album and a "SAW abberation" [sic].
 MTV Australia host Richard Wilkins pulled the video off air mid-play, controversially disparaging both the track and its high-profile producers.
 When reviewing the single, Stephen Duffy of Record Mirror wrote: "The white dance pop perfection of SAW.
 Cliff sounds a little out of place on this speedy little number.
 How will he moonwalk to this?
 Not as good as Kylie".

 More positively, before releasing his 100th single, Richard invited 2,000 British fans to the London Palladium for a preview of six songs from his album Stronger to choose the one they liked the most as the possible 100th single, and "I Just Don't Have the Heart" ranked at the third position.
 Similarly, a review in Pan-European magazine Music & Media presented "I Just Don't Have the Heart" as an "happy and cheerful chart-bound pop music, produced by Stock, Aitken & Waterman" and ranked it in the "sure hits" category.
 In a review published in Smash Hits, Swedish pop rock duo Roxette stated that although not being big fans of SAW, they deemed the song would be a hit with a "winning formula" and added it recalled Donna Summer's "This Time I Know It's for Real" with another chorus.

+Retrospective response

 In 2017, Christian Guiltenane of British magazine Attitude praised the song as being "a corker; catchy, melodic and totally joyful", but criticized the "vintage clip".
 In 2019, James Masterton described "I Just Don't Have the Heart" as a "lilting dance-pop track replete with house rhythms, a multiplicity of Cliff's on choral vocals and an inevitable killer chorus" with "a genious club appeal"; he deemed it as "the Stock-Aitken-Waterman writing and production team at their finest, gifting a true living legend a pop record worthy of his pedigree", and added it became "a true guilty pleasure for many".
+In 2025, Thomas Edward of Smooth Radio ranked the song 14th in his list of "Stock Aitken Waterman's 15 greatest songs, ranked", adding: "The dance-pop number showed Cliff at his energetic best, taking a confident stride into the present".